-Let $x_1$ be an arbitrary neighbor in $G$ of $w_1$, other than $v$.
-We now show how to extend the good coloring to $w_1x_1$.
+Let \Emph{$x_1$} be an arbitrary neighbor in $G$ of $w_1$, other than $v$.
+We now show how to extend the acyclic edge-coloring to $w_1x_1$.
 This will complete the proof, since the same argument can be repeated to extend the coloring to each other uncolored edge of $G$ incident to $w_1$.